How to Remove O Cedar Mop Head: Detailed Guide

 • Remove all of the plastic parts and ensure that only the mop itself will go into the washing machine.
 You can refer to our earlier guide on how to take off O Cedar mop heads for this.

-Then, tune the washer to the gentle duty cycle.
-If the mop is too dirty, you can add some bleach or detergent.
+Then, set the washer to the gentle duty cycle.
+If the mop is heavily soiled, you can add some bleach or detergent.
 Run it!

 • 05.
 How Do You Change the Mop Head on a Spin Mop?

-If it’s too worn out or damaged, you can buy a replacement mop head and discard the old one.
-Replace everything (put the top cover back and lock the handle into place.)
-But, this time, with the new mop head instead of the old one.
+If it's worn out or damaged, buy a replacement mop head and discard the old one.
+Replace everything (put the top cover back and lock the handle into place), but this time with the new mop head instead of the old one.
+The entire process takes just a few minutes and requires no special tools.

 You Might Also Like